football player Thiago alcantara snapshot_rating

 • Use cases: players without full tracking data, academy samples, or custom “ideal player” comparisons.

-• Mechanism: the system fills necessary context features so the input space matches real players.
+• Mechanism: the system fills essential context features so the input space matches real players.

 Athlemetrics Predictor Output Pack

-The report deliverables (HTML/PDF) are the main presentation, alongside a structured rating and role profile data pack.
+The report deliverables (HTML/PDF) are the main presentation, paired with a structured rating and role profile data pack.

 Deliverables